 To fully leverage a chemical marketplace, data and analytics are critical.
 Giving your sales team insight into what searches prospects are conducting or products customers are researching can impact new sales opportunities and retention.
 Aggregating this information can be immensely valuable to marketing and product development to identify market trends and assist with forecasting.
 Connecting these insights into your existing customer relationship manager (CRM) can digitally transform your sales teams’ ability to close new deals without introducing a new system into their process, keeping sales efficient and helping with the use of data to maximize results.
 Integration with existing enterprise resource planning (ERP) and CRM systems can also help suppliers push real-time data on order status, inventory and shipment tracking to customers who can use this information for their planning and reporting purposes.
 In reality, e-commerce may not provide value to either a buyer or seller of chemicals with very narrow applications and a small, niche customer base.
 However, even in these instances, it still makes sense to provide a consistent experience across all web channels for technical and product information.
 Having a solution that integrates into your website to provide world-class search capabilities will still be essential for success and help you obtain technical and product information for research and ongoing use.

-For over 20 years, Prospector has created an extensive network with hundreds of thousands of users and suppliers.
-Suppliers on Prospector can now build branded e-commerce portals with Agilis and link them with Prospector to offer end users an easy, convenient and secure way to buy their products.
+For over 20 years, the Prospector platform has created an extensive network with hundreds of thousands of users and suppliers.
+Suppliers on Prospector can now link e-commerce portals with their Prospector listings to offer end users an easy, convenient and secure way to buy their products.

-In addition to broader market access through Prospector, UL provides chemical supply chain digitalization solutions for chemical suppliers to drive:
+In addition to broader market access through Prospector services, UL provides chemical supply chain digitalization solutions for chemical suppliers to drive:

 - Business growth and commercial excellence